khosbilegt/world-population-treemap/README.md

 A React + Vite web app that visualizes world population by country as a treemap, with data from 1960 to 2024.
 Each rectangle represents a country, sized by its population for the selected year.

+This project was vibe coded with Claude and Copilot, inspired by a Reddit post.

 ## Features

 - Interactive treemap visualization of world population